ELee-Wuollet13/shelter-api-project/README.md

 * _Access the GitHub repository by copying this (https://github.com/ELee-Wuollet13/shelter-api-project.git) link into a console command to 'git clone [link]'_
 * _navigate into the program and enter the console commands "bundle install", rails db:create, rake db:migrate and rake db:seed to fill the database with animals_
-* _Either open Postman to access the database elements or run 'rails s' and make an API 'GET' call to the localhost._
+* _Either open Postman to access the database elements or run 'rails s' and make an API 'GET' call to http://localhost:3000/shelters/._

 ## Known Bugs